 You should continue.
 However, dial back the frequency during racing season, or as you get into heavy/high mileage.
 This way you can ensure you don’t cut into your running recovery and performance.

-For runners, what type of strength training exercises are best?
+What TYPE of strength training exercises are best for runners?

 - Focus on compound movements, and ones that strengthen your core such as: lunges, squats, deadlift, push-ups, bridges, and plank.
 Not only will you gain more strength and neuromuscular improvement, they are more efficient (more muscle groups affected), and have more carry over to running.